thebrewery-craft-templates/nextjs-starter-kit/README.md

 Welcome
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-With Parse API integration and Tailwind CSS.
+With Parse SDK integration and Tailwind CSS.

 ## The Basics